duanzhiihao/duanzhiihao.github.io/_pages/about.md

 Hi!
 I'm a PhD student at Purdue University ECE, the <a href='https://engineering.purdue.edu/~ips/'>Video and Image Processing Lab</a>.
-I work on the intersection of data compression, computer vision, and machine learning.
+My research lies in the intersection of data compression, computer vision, and machine learning.
-My research goal is to develop methods that use deep learning to improve visual data compression **(compression by AI)**, design compression methods that are tailored to downstream vision tasks **(compression for AI)**, and use compression as a tool to improve downstream vision tasks performance **(AI using compression)**.
+Currently, our goal is to develop methods that use deep learning to improve visual data compression **(compression by AI)** and design compression methods that are tailored to downstream vision tasks **(compression for AI)**.
+I also work with colleagues on neural network model compression **(compression of AI)**.

 **Education:**
 I received my Bachelor's degree in Electrical Engineering from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), China, in 2018.